Skip to content

 0x18KDC_ERR_PREAUTH_FAILEDWrong password.
 Bursts = brute force or spray.

-0x19KDC_ERR_PREAUTH_REQUIREDReturned to the client first on a fresh TGT request; a real success follows.
-Don't alert on these alone.
+0x19KDC_ERR_PREAUTH_REQUIREDReturned to the client first on a fresh TGT request.
+Real success follows.
+Do not alert on these alone.

-0x25KRB_AP_ERR_SKEWClock skew > 5 min between client and DC.
+0x25KRB_AP_ERR_SKEWClock skew > 5 min.
 Often AS-REP roasting attempts from a host with a deliberately wrong clock.

 1. Filter 4768 across all DCs for PreAuthType == 0 AND TicketEncryptionType == 0x17.

-4. Source IP → 4624 on that host to find the credential that authenticated to launch the attack.
+4. Source IP into 4624 on that host to find the credential that authenticated to launch the attack.

-5. Rotate every cracked account's password; remove DONT_REQUIRE_PREAUTH from accounts that don't need it.
+5. Rotate every cracked account's password.
+Remove DONT_REQUIRE_PREAUTH from accounts that do not need it.

 1. Filter 4768 for Status == 0x18.

-3. 5 accounts from one source in 15 minutes is spray; >10 failures against one account in the same window is brute force.
+3. More than 5 accounts from one source in 15 minutes is spray.
+More than 10 failures against one account in the same window is brute force.

 title: AS-REP Roasting via Kerberos TGT Request Without Pre-Authentication